google/flatbuffers/docs/source/Internals.md

 ### Tables

-These start with an `soffset_t` to a vtable (signed version of `uoffset_t`, since vtables may be stored anywhere), followed by all the fields as aligned scalars (or offsets).
+These start with an `soffset_t` to a vtable.
+This is a signed version of `uoffset_t`, since vtables may be stored anywhere relative to the object.
+This offset is substracted (not added) from the object start to arrive at the vtable start.
+This offset is followed by all the fields as aligned scalars (or offsets).
 Unlike structs, not all fields need to be present.
 There is no set order and layout.